Location: Paris, France

 Our commitment is to promote Archaeology in its different aspects of research, training, and conservation, with a basic and clear purpose: to involve anyone from around the world who wishes to gain access to this scientific field.
 Sanisera is an international archaeological organization whose main aim is that of promoting and developing research , so that our current and future generations can be enriched by culture and education in this field.

-This program, which has been scheduled by the Sanisera Field School, is divided in two main parts.
+This program, which has been scheduled by The Sanisera Archaeology Institute for International Field Schools, is divided in two main parts.
 In the first part of the course students will gain experience in archaeological fieldwork by excavating in the Ancient Roman city of Sanisera, located in the Mediterranean island of Menorca.
 During the second part, students will visit Paris to discover the archaeology and ancient art in The Louvre Museum, the most important museum of the world.

 Time dedicated to this part of the program: 70%.

 Part 2.
 Discover the city of Paris and The Louvre Museum (France)

 For the second part of the course, the Field Program has scheduled an archaeological tour around Paris.
 This tour will have a duration of five days and explanations will be in English.

 The Louvre Museum is the national museum of France dedicated to art and archaeology.
 It is one of the most important of the world and the most visited of all of them.
 The museum is located in Paris (France), in the old Louvre Palace.
 Its collection includes works such as The Mona Lisa, by Leonardo da Vinci; Egyptian art, such as The Seated Scribe; and the famous Classical Venus de Milo, one of the most representative statues from the Hellenistic period, and one of the most famous sculptures from Ancient Greece.